June 30, 2023

 Just two hours drive from London, visiting the Cotswolds is like stepping into a fairytale.
 Its chocolate box cottages, rolling hills and cosy village pubs are all part of its magical charm, inspiring the likes of artists, Gainsborough, Constable and Turner, writers Jane Austen and the Brontë sisters, and poet William Blake.

-Its villages are scattered amongst river valleys and rolling hills, and its historical towns brim with stories of famous writers, politicians and royalty.
-No wonder this southwestern corner of England was named an Area of Outstanding Natural Beauty in 1966.
+Cotswold villages are scattered amongst river valleys and rolling hills, and historical Cotswold towns brim with stories of famous writers, politicians and royalty.
+No wonder this southwestern corner of England was named an Area of Outstanding Natural Beauty (recently renamed ‘National Landscape’) in 1966.

-But with so much to do and see in the Cotswolds, where do you start?
+But where do you start with so much to do and see in the Cotswolds?
 We’ve compiled our top 10 towns and villages you must visit while you’re in the area.

 The main street in Broadway is flanked by trees and typical Cotswold architecture.
 Image: Ben Arthur